Last Updated on March 2, 2023

 Book lovers of all stripes, take note of this one: from April 21st to 23rd, 2023, the Paris Book Fair comes to town, bringing together hundreds of authors, thousands of readers and a gaggle of publishers under a single roof in southern Paris.

-This year, a spotlight on European literature and a special section on children’s literature are among the highlights.
+This year, a spotlight on India and Indian literature and a special section on children’s literature are among the highlights.
 Fans of literary fiction, mysteries, mangas and many other genres can also find something new and exciting to read at this annual event.